Mbarmem/Grafana.Dashboard/README.md

 <img widht=1200 height=1000 src="assets/gr_docktelegraf.png">

-4. click Save & Test.
+4. Click Save & Test.
 If all your settings are correct you should see **Data source is working** message.

 <img widht=330 height=230 src="assets/gr_docktelegraf_conf.png">